Golf: Johnson falls back into four-way tie for U.S. Open lead

 SOUTHAMPTON, N.Y.
-(Reuters) - Dustin Johnson three-putted the final hole to fall into a four-way tie for the lead with fellow Americans Brooks Koepka, Daniel Berger and Tony Finau after the third round at the U.S. Open on Saturday.
+(Reuters) - Dustin Johnson suffered a third round collapse to fall into a four-way tie at the top of the U.S. Open leaderboard with fellow Americans Brooks Koepka, Daniel Berger and Tony Finau at an unforgiving Shinnecock Hills on Saturday.

-Johnson carded a seven-over-par 77 but still found himself sharing the lead after surviving brutal conditions as Koepka set himself up for a shot at successfully defending his title.
+Overnight leader Johnson carded a seven-over-par 77 but still found himself sharing the lead after conditions grew increasingly brutal for the late starters as Koepka set himself up for a shot at successfully defending his title.

-Johnson steadied himself after squandering a four-shot advantage on the front nine at Shinnecock Hills as the field bunched up like rush hour traffic on the Long Island Expressway.
+Johnson, who started his round on four-under for the tournament, steadied himself after squandering a four-shot advantage on the front nine as the field bunched up like rush hour traffic on the nearby Long Island Expressway.

-The 2016 champion negotiated the back nine in one-over on a day when strong winds and low humidity baked the greens dry and left some on the verge of being unplayable.
+The 2016 champion negotiated the back nine in one-over on a day when strong winds and low humidity baked the greens dry and left a couple of them on the verge of being unplayable.

+“Seven-over usually is a terrible score, but with the greens the way they got this afternoon, they were very, very difficult.

+“I felt like I hit a lot of great shots out there today.
+Need to putt a little better tomorrow.”

-Koepka oozed confidence about his chances of becoming the first since Curtis Strange in 1988-89 to win consecutive titles.
+Koepka oozed confidence over his chances of becoming the first since Curtis Strange in 1988-89 to win consecutive titles.

 Berger and Finau beat the worst of the conditions, finishing before the leaders had even teed off.